Hexworks/amethyst/README.md

 # Amethyst

-Amethyst is a super simple Entity Attribute System (EAS).
-How an EAS is different from an ECS (Entity Component System)?
+Amethyst is a super simple EFAB (Entity Facet Attribute Behavior) system.
+How an EFAB is different from an ECS (Entity Component System)?

 TODO